 The Achilles Tendon

-The Achilles Tendon is a fibrous band of tissue that connects the two large calf muscles to the heel bone.
-The Achilles tendon allows the foot to extend and the toes to point.
+The Achilles tendon is a fibrous band of tissue that connects the two large calf muscles to the heel bone, and allows the foot to extend and the toes to point.
 The long tendon is used during walking, running, and jumping.

-One of the most common sports injuries treated at American Foot Specialists, in South Metro Atlanta, Stockbridge, Locust Grove, and Fayetteville, is an Achilles injury or rupture.
-Most often, it is caused by runners who change their running routines and increase their mileage or the amount of uphill running and even in changes in footwear.
-These factors can lead to Achilles tendonitis, a condition of irritation and inflammation of the large tendon in the back of the ankle which can cause swelling and become quite painful if not diagnosed and treated immediately.
+One of the most common sports injuries treated at American Foot & Leg Specialists is an Achilles injury or rupture.
+Most often it is caused by runners who change their running routines and increase their mileage, such as the amount of uphill running, and even in changes in footwear can cause injury.
+These factors can lead to Achilles tendonitis, a condition of irritation and inflammation of the large tendon in the back of the ankle, which can cause swelling and become quite painful if not diagnosed and treated immediately.

 Tendon Injury Treatments

-These techniques usually will ease the pain and the injury will heal.
-However, in some extreme cases of Achilles tendonitis, you may need a cast for 6 to 10 weeks, or even surgery to repair the tendon or remove excess tissue.
+These techniques will usually ease pain and allow the injury to heal.
+However, in some extreme cases of Achilles tendonitis you may need a cast for 6 to 10 weeks, or even surgery to repair the tendon or remove excess tissue.